 As usual, rumors are everywhere that El Presidente is about to fire or replace someone.
 And yet barely two centuries ago such rumors in Europe were about a ruler preparing to burn or behead someone.
 That’s Progress.
 But Beauregard Sessions is more than a reproach.
-The Alabama bigot is a return to George Wallace partisans keeping “dark people” in their place–much as satirized in Mr. Dooley and George Orwell’s “Burmese Days.”
-So why not enlist experienced help for prohibition enforcement?
+The Alabama bigot was a return to George Wallace partisans keeping “dark people” in their place–much as satirized in Mr. Dooley and George Orwell’s “Burmese Days.”

 “Our number’s up.** Best thing we can do is to shut up shop and let ’em stew in their own juice,” remarked Senator Grassley (R-IA).

 “I don’t agree, I simply don’t agree,” Senatrix Feinstein replied.
 “We could put things right in a month if we chose.
 It only needs a pennyworth of pluck.
 Look at Amritsar.
 Look how they caved in after that.
 Dyer knew the stuff to give them.
 Poor old Dyer!
 That was a dirty job.
 Those cowards at the UN have got something to answer for.”